Droitwich Transmitting Station: Transmissions

+Discontinuation of long wave transmissions

 In 2011, as a result of budget cuts, the BBC announced that there would be no re-investment in long wave transmissions, which may mean an eventual end to BBC Radio 4 Longwave broadcasts.
 The same year, The Guardian reported that the transmitter relies upon a pair of glass valves, of which there are fewer than 10 left in the world, and the BBC did not believe it was safe enough to manufacture more, because "slightly faulty" replacements could cause catastrophic failure.

 In 2023, the BBC announced that it would end separate programming for BBC Radio 4 on longwave in March 2024, with an intent to switch off its long wave transmitters on, or shortly after, this date.
 The separate long wave programming ended on 15 April 2024.

+On 15 April 2026, the BBC confirmed that Radio 4’s Long Wave service would be closing "later [that] year" with approximately two months notice to be given of the actual switch-off date.
+The BBC broadcast daily on-air reminders to help long wave listeners switch to other ways of listening.

+On 11 May 2026, the BBC confirmed that they would shut down the Radio 4 long wave service on 27 June 2026, along with broadcasting daily on-air reminders about the switch-off.
+At the same time, the BBC confirmed that they would shut down the station at 01:00 BST (00:00 GMT), instead of switching to a simulcast of the World Service.
+The daily reminders, however, did not mention this.

+At 01:00 BST, the long wave transmitter was switched into a looped recording of retuning advice (Note: A short, spoken/pre-recorded sound track reminding the remaining listeners from 198 kHz long wave to move to alternate forms of listening, such as FM (92-95 and 103-105 MHz), DAB digital radio, the BBC Sounds service, or asking smart speaker to play BBC Radio 4.) as planned, and fell silent on 30 June 2026 at 12:03:32 BST (11:03:32 GMT), when the remaining long wave signal was permanently shut down.